Social Impacts

 Wild Rivers Conservancy

 Wild Rivers Conservancy is the official nonprofit partner of the St. Croix National Scenic Riverway.
 It exists to inspire stewardship to forever ensure the rare ecological integrity of the St.Croix and Namekagon Riverway.
+It offers a summer internship program.

 I lead pro-bono workshops to help Conservancy staff improve their meetings and larger events.
-If you would like, you may support WRC's summer internship program.

 Freshwater